 - Do not delay payment of fees in anticipation of sponsorship.
 If late payment charges accrue before a contract has been authorized, they will not be reversed.
 While sponsors typically do not cover late payment penalties, they may agree to do so if the fees are a result of the sponsor sending in a late application.

 - If you have extended health and dental coverage elsewhere, you can opt out of the AMS/GSS plan.
-If you do not opt out before the deadline you will be responsible for these fees.
+If you do not opt out before the deadline, you will be responsible for paying these fees by the deadline.